mguid73/Larval-Oyster-CASE-RNA/Guidry_CASE-RNA-Analysis.md

 echo "DONE" $(date)
 ```

+## 7. Prep files for DE analysis
-For the next and final steps, I'll be working in a new directory called 'DEprep'
+For the next and final steps, I'll be working in a new directory called 'DEprep' to get .csv files to use in the differential expression analysis.

 ```
 cd ..